MyUdacityProjects/AndroidComponents/README.md

-# AndroidComponents
+# Android Components

-Simple app describing android components
+A simple app describing android components.
+This was build while learning android from Udacity